 This checks your clarity of communication concerning Scrum concepts—an essential quality of every Scrum Master:

-The key stakeholders are like a home renovation team where the Product Owner represents the homeowner that selects what is most important, and the Development Team represents the skilled workers that perform the renovation.
+The key stakeholders are like a home renovation team where the Product Owner represents the homeowner who selects what is most important, and the Development Team represents the skilled workers who perform the renovation.
 The Scrum Master acts as the general contractor that allows everyone to work well together and eliminates obstacles to progress."

 Following the framework of your foundational knowledge, respondents will modify their focus towards your specific approach to the Scrum Master role.
 These questions showcase what you know and how well you can differentiate between the details of the role.